Ishwardi Upazila: Local government

-Ishwardi Municipality is subdivided into 9 wards and 27 mahallas.
-The current Mayor is Isaac Ali Malitha.

 Executive Department

 The current Upazila Nirbahi Officer of Ishwardi Upazila is P.M.
 Emrul Kayes.

 Agriculture

 Ishwardi is a vast fertile plain which is suitable for agriculture.
 Paddy, wheat, sugarcane, betel leaf and vegetables are the main crops of this region.
 In addition, Litchi orchards are common in Ishwardi's households.
-People harvest Litchi commercially in their large orchards.
-This summer fruit is also considered the 'cash crop' of Ishwardi.
+This summer fruit is also considered as the 'cash crop' of Ishwardi.

 Ishwardi is a hub for agricultural research institutes.
 The headquarter of Bangladesh Sugarcrop Research Institute (BSRI) is located here.
-This institutes conducts research on crops like sugarcane, palm, date, stevia, sugar beet, nipa palm etc. Many varieties of these crops are developed and released from here.
-Bangladesh’s only Pulses Research Center (PRC) is also situated here.
-In this institute, scientists research on different species of pulses.
+This institute conducts research on crops like sugarcane, palm, date, stevia, sugar beet, nipa palm etc. Many varieties of these crops are developed and released from here.
+Bangladesh's only Pulses Research Center (PRC) is also situated here.

 Along with these, Ishwardi contains regional research center of Bangladesh Agriculture Research Institute and Bangladesh Institute of Nuclear Agriculture.
 Moreover, Horticultural Center and Sericulture Development Board conduct their activity here.